Tutorial series: Sketching fundamentals

 00:00

-Before we get started, let's make sure that we have all our snapping options turned on and the unit system is set to millimeters.
-To create a sketch, all we have to do is go to the sketch menu, click on it, and then we can move the mouse to one of the three axis planes.
-This is the Z and X.
+Before we get started, let's make sure all our snap options are turned on and the unit system is set to millimeters.
+To create a sketch that is perfectly centered inside our design world, we can go to the toolbar, select Sketch, and then you see those three construction planes.
+This is the Y and X construction plane.
+This is the C and Y, and this is the C

 01:57